 Do you want to enjoy Greece like a local?
-Our guide on how to experience Greece from A to Z will definitely help!
+My guide on how to experience Greece from A to Z will definitely help!

 Think of Greece, and chances are that a few words will come to mind.
 Many of them somehow start with the letter “s” – summer, sun, sea, sand, Santorini, souvlaki, sardines, and… strikes!

 Greece is a lot more than that though.
-Check out our Greece from A to Z!
+I’m Vanessa from Athens, and I love helping people experience my country.
+Here is my guide on Greece from A to Z!

 A for Athens

-Athens is quite an exciting city.
-Our crazy capital is a mix of ancient temples, Byzantine churches, neoclassical buildings and hastily constructed blocks of flats.
+Athens is an exciting city!
+The Greek capital is a mix of ancient temples, Byzantine churches, neoclassical buildings and hastily constructed blocks of flats.
 It is also home to bustling markets, busy streets, cute little tavernas and many, many cozy cafes.

 Not everyone likes Athens.
-Some visitors say it’s chaotic, others find it dirty.
+Some visitors say it’s chaotic and noisy, while others find it dirty.
 As most people only spend a couple of days in Athens, they never get to scratch the surface and discover the secrets of our wonderful city.

-If you want to experience a different side of Athens, and find out more about life, culture and food, take a look at our walking tours in Athens.
+If you want to experience a different side of Athens, and find out more about life, culture and food, take a look at these guides:

 B for Beaches